hotramen-hellfire/-ctrl-alt-delight-/FurElise().md

  # Week2: FurElise(♬);

-This week we'll look at how the commands are implemented in MikeOS.
+This week we'll look at how the (CLI) commands are implemented in MikeOS.
 We'll also write a simple command for our operating system which will use existing system calls.

 > [BIBLE](https://mikeos.sourceforge.net/handbook-appdev-asm.html)
 > This is quite an important text for you.